 For more information, the College of Medicine Catalog is available in pdf format (Adobe Acrobat Reader).
 The catalog contains extensive information on application procedures, including relevant deadlines.
 If you need this information and are unable to download the catalog, simply contact our office.

-The Director of Admissions and Recruitment is Ms. Linda Dupuy.
-If you want further information, please feel free to contact Ms Dupuy at her e-mail address, or by phoning our offices at (501) 686-5354.
-Our snail mail address is: Admissions Office; University of Arkansas College of Medicine; 4301 W. Markham, # 551; Little Rock, AR 72205
+The Director of Admissions and Recruitment is Dr. Jeanne McLachlin.
+If you want further information, please feel free to contact Dr. McLachlin at her e-mail address, or by phoning our offices at (501) 686-5354.
+Our physical mail address is: Admissions Office; University of Arkansas College of Medicine; 4301 W. Markham, # 551; Little Rock, AR 72205

 When you apply to the College, and we send you a supplemental application, you will receive a form concerning residency status.
 If you would like to look at that policy, and/or you need a residency status form to fill out, please contact this office.

-A wonderful general information source about medicine as a career is the Aspiring Docs website www.aspiringdocs.org.
+A wonderful general information source about medicine as a career is the Aspiring Docs website.
 It is a free website designed to help students who are thinking about medical school, or who have decided to apply to medical school.
 It was created by the Association of American Medical Colleges and provides information on careers in medicine, how to understand the application process, how to prepare for the MCAT, how to apply for financial aid, and some information on the various career options available in medicine.
-It is not specific for the University of Arkansas College of Medicine, but should be of interest to anyone thinking about a career in medicine.
+It is not specific to the University of Arkansas College of Medicine but should be of interest to anyone thinking about a career in medicine.